kuroron9696/FastNeurons/README.md

 ## Warning
 - This library is in the middle of implementation.Over time, more features will be added.
-- This library needs to install gems 'NMatrix', 'RandomBell', 'HDLRuby'.
+- This library needs to install gems 'NMatrix', 'RandomBell', and 'HDLRuby'.

 ## Example
 - learning xor